murraytait-pa/User-Manual/Getting_started.md

 ## <a id='starting-jupyter'></a>[Starting Iota Jupyter](#starting-jupyter)

 The [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) is installed during the installation process of Iota.
-Usce can start Jupyter by clicking on the shortcut "Iota Jupyter" that can be found the "Iota" folder at the Start menu of the your operative system.
+Users can start Jupyter by clicking on the shortcut "Iota Jupyter" that can be found the "Iota" folder at the Start menu of their operative system.

 ![](/images/License_registration_Iota_Jupyter.PNG)

-After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few seconds, the home page of Jupyter will be automatically open in a tab of your default web browser (see picture below).
-By default, "Iota Jupyter" is started at the "ParticleAnalytics" folder located in the home directory of your operative system (e.g. `C:/Users/Stephen/ParticleAnalytics`).
-The home page of Jupyter will show the content of your "ParticleAnalytics" folder.
+After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few seconds, the home page of Jupyter will be automatically open in a tab of the user's default web browser (see picture below).
+"Iota Jupyter" is started, by default, at the "ParticleAnalytics" folder located in the user's home directory of the operative system (e.g. `C:/Users/Stephen/ParticleAnalytics`).
+Therefore, the home page of Jupyter shows the content of "ParticleAnalytics" folder.

 ![](/images/Getting_started_Jupyter_Notebooks_tree.PNG)

 ## <a id='creating-a-new-notebook'></a>[Creating a new notebook](#creating-a-new-notebook)

-Before starting to analyze your simulation data, you will need to create an Iota notebook using Next step is to create a new notebook where the analysis of the simulation data can be conducted using the Iota Python Library.
+Before starting to analyze your simulation data, users will need to create an Iota notebook where the analysis of the simulation data can be conducted.
 To do so, click on "**New**" and then select the option "Notebook:" > "**iota**"

 ![](/images/Getting_started_Jupyter_Notebooks_New_Notebook.PNG)